draffensperger/pipsource/README.md

 See the [Package repo security considerations](https://github.com/draffensperger/dotfiles/blob/master/docs/package-security.md) for why vendoring, building from source (and code auditing) help protect against certain types of malicious package attacks.

+## Usage

+You configure a list of desired `pip` packages by creating a JSON file that looks like this: